dai-continuous-testing/firstmobileautomation/README.md

       ```

+5. To know how execute the test,
+      * Open the cloned project in IntelliJ (Menu > Open )
-5. Please follow the section "Executing the Test" in the blog.
+      * Please follow the section "Executing the Test" in the blog.